 FAQ

-Butternut squash is often compared in taste to a sweet potato.
-It is creamy, slightly nutty, and a bit sweet while maintaining an overall savory flavor.
+Butternut squash has a mild flavor that is often compared to a sweet potato.
+It is has a creamy texture, is slightly nutty, and a bit sweet while maintaining an overall savory flavor.

 While there are different measures people use to define health, there are certainly some benefits to eating butternut squash.